 Instructions

-- Add peeled garlic cloves to a blender and blend them to make smooth paste.
-I like to use the Blendtec Twister Jar for making pastes, chutneys and spice blends.
-You can also use a food processor for thisNOTE: There is no need to add any water during blending but if for some reason your blender does not blend it finely, you can add 1 to 2 tablespoons of water to it
+- Add peeled garlic cloves to a blender and blend them to make a smooth paste.
+I like to use the Blendtec Twister Jar for making pastes, chutneys, and spice blends.
+You can also use a food processor for this.NOTE: There is no need to add any water during blending but if for some reason your blender does not blend it finely, you can add 1 to 2 tablespoons of water to it

-- Freeze the garlic paste in freezer zip lock bags or in silicone traysNOTE: If using freezer zip lock bags, remember to make thin layers of the garlic paste so it’s easy to break off smaller pieces when needed.
+- For maximum freshness, freeze garlic paste in freezer zip-lock bags or silicone trays.
+If using freezer zip lock bags, remember to make thin layers of the garlic paste so it’s easy to break off smaller pieces when needed.
 You can use multiple zip lock bags for this.
 Frozen garlic paste not only retains the fresh flavors but also does not change its color

 Video